-Ituran Location and Control Ltd.'s (ITRN) Co-CEO Eyal Sheratzky on Q3 2020 Results - Earnings Call Transcript

 Ethan Etzioni

 Yes.
-I am happy to see the improvement.
+Happy to see the improvement.
 Looking at the world past the vaccine, is it fair to assume that this improvement trend will continue?
 That's one question.
 The second question is, we're seeing other software companies going through a model of recurring revenues as opposed to one-time revenues, are you also doing that?

 Eyal Sheratzky

-For your first question, I think that we rush to ask a Doctor.
+For your first question, I think that we rush to ask a doctor.
 No, I'm just kidding.
 But nobody really knows what vaccine, when the vaccine will be.
-What will be the influence of the vaccine.
+What will be the influence of the vaccine?
 If you -- if all of us want to be optimistic, as the Prime Minister of Israel, Benjamin Netanyahu, so no doubt that the Corona is soon behind us, all of us want it is a very large crisis.

 So I don't have answer.
 Once there will be no Corona effect, and the economy will recover themselves, I don't know somehow, in the short and midterm, of course we will, I believe that the assets of Ituran in the business model, in the market that we are operate, in our brand and marketing will allow us to continue from the point that we were a year ago, but now again, we have to be very defensive and conscious about the situation.